This article will help you read and understand your pathology report for gastrointestinal stromal tumour.

 Occasionally, GISTs can also develop outside the gastrointestinal tract in the mesentery, omentum, retroperitoneum, and pelvis.

-Most GISTs start in the muscular wall of the gastrointestinal tract although they can grow towards the inner surface (mucosa) or outer surface (serosa) of the organ.
-Tumours that extend into the mucosa behave worse than those that are limited to the muscular wall.
+Most GISTs start in the muscular wall of the gastrointestinal tract although they can grow towards the mucosa or serosa of the organ.
+Tumours that extend into the mucosa are more likely to spread to other parts of the body than those that are only found in the muscular wall.

-The risk that tumour cells will travel to another part of the body (distant metastasis) is determined by a risk assessment score that includes the number of mitotic figures, the location of the tumour in the gastrointestinal tract, and the tumour size.
+The spread of tumour cells from the tumour to another part of the body is called a metastasis.
+The risk of metastasis from a GIST is determined by a risk assessment score that includes the number of mitotic figures, the location of the tumour in the gastrointestinal tract, and the tumour size.

 According to this score, the chance of distant metastasis increases at the following tumour size intervals: 2 cm, 5 cm and 10 cm.
 For example, a 5 cm tumour is associated with a higher risk of metastasis than a 2 cm tumour and a 10 cm tumour is associated with a higher risk of metastasis than a 5 cm tumour.